cheofusi/just_playback/README.md

 playback.loop_at_end(True) # since 0.1.5.
 Causes playback to automatically restart when it completes.

-playback.active # True if playback is active i.e playing or paused playback.curr_pos # current absolute playback position in seconds from
+playback.active # True if playback is active i.e playing or paused playback.playing # True if playback is active and not paused playback.curr_pos # current absolute playback position in seconds from
 				  #	the start of the audio file (unlike pygame.mixer.get_pos).
 playback.paused # True if playback is paused.